Property boom in Hungary continues in 2017

 - establishment of the National Asset Management Company

 The introduction of an early repayment scheme in September 2011 unilaterally changed the terms of all foreign currency loan contracts and allowed debtors to make a one-off repayment of their loans at a discounted exchange rate.
 Banks had to cover the difference between the discounted exchange rate and the current exchange rate.

-Those unable to afford early repayment of foreign currency loans have been able to get help since 2012 by paying the installments at a fixed exchange rate.
+Those unable to afford early repayment of foreign currency loans have been able to get help since 2012 by paying the instalments at a fixed exchange rate.
 Nearly 173,000 contracts for the fixed-rate payment scheme had been concluded by October 2014, according to the Hungarian National Bank (MNB).

-As of December 2014, around 52% of the stock of housing loans were comprised of foreign currency denominated home loans.
-Legislation adopted in November 2014 requires financial institutions to convert all outstanding foreign currency-denominated loans into HUF claims.
+As of December 2015, only 0.2% of the stock of housing loans was in foreign currency, down from 52% in December 2014.
+Legislation adopted in November 2014 required financial institutions to convert all outstanding foreign currency-denominated loans into HUF claims.